LayerManager/layman/doc/rest.md

 #### Request
 Query parameters:
 - *full_text_filter*: String.
-List of words separated by space.
-Only layers with at least one of them in title will be returned.
-Search is case-insensitive, unaccent and did lemmatization for English.
+Only layers satisfying any of following conditions are returned:
+  - Any word from input string appears in title.
+Search is case-insensitive, unaccent and does lemmatization for English.
+  - Input string appears as substring of title.
+Search is case-insensitive and unaccent.
 - *bbox_filter*: String.
 Bounding box in EPSG:3857 defined by four comma-separated coordinates `minx,miny,maxx,maxy`.
 Only layers whose bounding box intersects with given bounding box will be returned.
 - *order_by*: String.
 Can be one of these values:
   - `full_text` Layers will be ordered by results of full-text search.
 Can be used only in combination with *full_text_filter*.